chiraggupta/ChiragGupta.com/_posts/2022-01-01-reflect-on-your-career.md

 I could go into a lot more detail but that’s probably best left for a future post.
 Go and spend some time reflecting on your own career, I promise it’s worth the effort!

-PS: I’ve shared a Google Sheets template that you can use to see the results and plot charts similar to what I shared.
+PS: I’ve [shared a Google Sheets template](url) that you can use to see the results and plot charts similar to what I shared.
-...